Introduction to Xamarin

 Visual Studio App Center

-authentication, you want to test, deploy and distribute, ...
+Building an app is more than writing code.
+You want to test, deploy and distribute, ...

 Visual Studio App Center is the central place to arrange all of that.